 How can I protect myself from wildfire smoke?
 When do I need to wear a mask or stay indoors?

-The public health message during bad air days is the same one heard during the worst of the pandemic: stay home.
+The public health message during bad air days is similar to the one heard during the worst of the pandemic: stay home.
 At least on the worst of smoky days.